 WayRay Navion for the first time brings true augmented reality to driving without the need of clunky eyewear or headgear that could impair one’s field of vision.
 A small mini projector that fits on top of any dashboard overlays a holographic image over the windshield of the car.
 The image overlays the real road with the virtual route line — it helps drivers not to refocus their eyes to the windshield or to be distracted by looking to their embedded GPS.
 The device utilizes gesture and voice control for an effortless driving experience.

 WayRay Element is essentially a “wearable for your car.”
 It plugs into the on-board diagnostics (OBD) connector of any car model after 1992 to track driver performance, trip history, costs, fuel usage, location and the overall health of the automobile.
 This information is all visualized and made accessible through ones smartphone, tablet or PC.
 Built into the device is an automated driving coach app that analyzes the data to offer steps for improving driving skills.

-Orange Business Services has proven expertise in the connected car market, providing fixed and mobile connectivity to leading automobile manufacturers and providers, such as Tesla Motors, Renault Group and PSA Peugeot Citroën.
+Orange Business has proven expertise in the connected car market, providing fixed and mobile connectivity to leading automobile manufacturers and providers, such as Tesla Motors, Renault Group and PSA Peugeot Citroën.
 Orange’s connected car solutions combine safety, navigation, entertainment and travel ease into a rich, comprehensive experience for the driver.

-Click here for an infographic from Orange Business Services on connected cars.
+Click here for an infographic from Orange Business on connected cars.
 It contains statistics on adoption, cost-savings and travel efficiency.

 Click here for screenshots and high-resolution images of WayRay Navion and WayRay Element.